Income requirements for French Residency & Long Stay Visa

 - the Spouse and any children over the age of 18 years, are also permitted to work in France

-Usually, the 'Talent Passport' is issued to individuals who have been issued with a French employment contract, normally with a remuneration exceeding the average for that particular profession or activity. (at least 1.5 times the average gross annual salary, which in France is set at a minimum annual gross salary threshold at €53,836).The job description would also normally limit the pool of suitable applicants to a very small number.
+Usually, the 'Talent Passport' is issued to individuals who have been issued with a French employment contract, normally with a remuneration exceeding the average for that particular profession or activity (at least 1.5 times the average gross annual salary, which in France is set at a minimum annual gross salary threshold at €53,836).
+The job description would also normally limit the pool of suitable applicants to a very small number.

 The 'Talent Passport' can also apply to Company Directors and start-up Entrepreneurs.
 Whilst there are no minimum earnings requirements for these types of individuals, it is generally expected that they are financially self-supported.

-If you need assistance with planning your move to France and getting set up when you arrive, we are happy to recommend the services of French Expat Assistance (FEPA), a relocation agency run by Sarah MacGilchrist.
-Sarah has lived in France for nearly 40 years and has an in-depth knowledgle of French administration.
-Her company is based in Brittany, France and she works with a network of partners who can help you with everything from applying for visas, setting up a business in France, opening bank accounts, arranging health insurance and completing your French tax return.
+If you need assistance with planning your move to France and getting set up when you arrive, we are happy to recommend the services of FAB EXPAT SERVICES, a French Relocation & Insurance agency run by Fabien Pelissier.
+Fabien's team and network of external consultants, can help you with everything from applying for long stay visas for France, setting up a business in France, opening bank accounts, arranging health insurance in France, organising car & home insurance and completing your French tax return.